burnedpopcorn/sonic3air-webport/README.md

 Honestly, he should've just released the files from the start, but at least I have a reason to stall my other web ports (yes I have more)

-Also as a bonus, touch controls work as well, so I guess its a IOS port as well
+Also as a bonus, touch controls work as well, so I guess its a IOS port as well (And please read the entire readme, it holds lots of info)

 ![image](https://github.com/burnedpopcorn/sonic3air-webport/blob/main/images/s3airtitle.png)
 ![image](https://github.com/burnedpopcorn/sonic3air-webport/blob/main/images/s3airmenu.png)